 - You must have a certain number of practical driving lessons have completed.
 One hour/lesson at a driving school costs about CHF 70-90.

 - The registration for the Driving test is usually done by the driving school or the driving instructor.

 Get advice from the driving school or your driving instructor (addresses of driving schools can be found in question 1 of this section).

 You can find general information about learning to drive here.

 04. Where can I rent a car cheaply?

 In Switzerland there are several companies where you can rent a car.
 If you often need a car only for a few hours, the Cooperative Mobility an.
-Mobility has stationed cars of various sizes and categories at numerous locations in Switzerland.
-However, you must first become a member of the Mobility cooperative in order to benefit from the low prices.
-If you don't need a car on a daily basis, a membership with Mobility comes in much cheaper than buying your own car.
+If you don't need a car on a daily basis, a membership with Mobility comes in significantly cheaper than buying your own car.
 The Mobility car is reserved via the Internet, cell phone or telephone.
 You can then open and use it with your membership card.